-Once you have decided that a Storm Server is the best fit for your hosting project, it is relatively easy to set up in just a few steps.
+Once you have decided that a Cloud Server is the best fit for your hosting project, it is relatively easy to set up in just a few steps.
 In fact, it can be done from any computer.
 The first step is to log into your manage interface.
-Manage provides you the tools needed to view real time statistics, resize, and create or destroy a server.
+Manage provides you the tools needed to view real-time statistics, resize, and create or destroy a fully managed VPS server.

 Once you are logged in you will be presented with a screen similar to this.
 Should you have existing servers with us they would be listed here.
 Press the green button to continue.

 This screen will show you all the available Storm products we offer.
 For now, we are going to focus on a Linux Storm VPS.